The Loan Process in Nine Easy Steps

-Prior to closing, we'll verify that the gift funds have been transferred to you by obtaining a copy of your bank receipt or deposit slip to verify that you have deposited the gift funds into your account.
+Prior to closing, we'll verify that the gift funds have been transferred to you by obtaining a copy of your bank receipt or deposit slip to verify that you've deposited the gift funds into your account.

 If you're selling your current home to purchase your new home, we'll ask you to provide a copy of the settlement or closing statement you'll receive at the closing to verify that your current mortgage has been paid in full and that you'll have sufficient funds for our closing.
 Often the closing of your current home is scheduled for the same day as the closing of your new home.
 If that's the case, we'll just ask you to bring your settlement statement with you to your new mortgage closing.

-Congratulations on your new job!
-If you will be working for the same employer, complete the application as such but enter the income you anticipate you'll be receiving at your new location.
+If you'll be working for the same employer, complete the application as such but enter the income you anticipate you'll be receiving at your new location.

 If you've had a bankruptcy or foreclosure in the past, it may affect your ability to get a new mortgage.
-Unless the bankruptcy or foreclosure was caused by situations beyond your control, we will generally require that two to four years have passed since the bankruptcy or foreclosure.
-It is also important that you've re-established an acceptable credit history with new loans or credit cards.
+Unless the bankruptcy or foreclosure was caused by situations beyond your control, we'll generally require that two to four years have passed since the bankruptcy or foreclosure.
+It's also important that you've re-established an acceptable credit history with new loans or credit cards.